huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> Number of points of a very fine linear mesh.
+> Number of grid points for a very fine mesh.
 This mesh is for the poles.

 *Type:*